Contractor Digging Safety

 Always call before you dig

-Call 811 or your one-call utility notification service before you dig, blast, bore, trench, drill, grade or excavate in any way so that underground utilities can be marked and you can work safely.
-The local one-call utility notification service will arrange for marking of underground power lines and other utilities so you can keep your distance.
+Call 811 or your one-call utility notification service before you dig, blast, bore, trench, drill, grade or excavate in any way so that underground utilities can be marked.
+The local one-call utility notification service will flag underground power lines and other utilities so you can keep your distance.
 If you can white-line your proposed excavation route, locators can more easily mark the affected utilities.

 Utility Notification Services